 The admission process consists of submitting an application and having two interviews.
 We will want to talk with you about your interest in the program, your clinical experiences, and what you hope to gain from participating in the iCAPP Program.

 We welcome questions you may have about the program.
-Applications for the 2020-22 cohort are due May 31st, 2020.
-Download the application form by clicking the link below.
+Applications for the 2022-24 cohort will be accepted starting in Spring of 2022.
+You can download the application and the ethical disclosure form by clicking the links below.

 Tuition is $2,640 per year for the two-year program.
 Tuition is payable in two installments of $1,320: the first in September and the second in January.

 Further information regarding the iCAPP Program can be obtained at spsi.org or by calling SPSI at (206) 328-5315.

 This activity has been planned and implemented in accordance with the accreditation require-ments and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of American Psychoanalytic Association and the Seattle Psychoanalytic Society and Institute.
 The American Psychoanalytic Association is accredited by the ACCME to provide continuing medical education for physicians.